uzmina/AdsMonetization/README.md

 # AdsMonetization
-CharlesProxy logs or .har file expotrted to .csv file
+CharlesProxy logs or .har file exported to .csv file